BootBlock/PoSh-Backup/README.md

 *   **PowerShell:** Version 5.1 or higher.
 *   **7-Zip:** Must be installed.
 PoSh-Backup will attempt to auto-detect `7z.exe` in common Program Files locations or your system PATH.
 If not found, or if you wish to use a specific 7-Zip instance, you'll need to specify the full path in the configuration file. ([Download 7-Zip](https://www.7-zip.org/))
 *   **Posh-SSH Module:** Required if you plan to use the SFTP Backup Target feature.
 Install via PowerShell: `Install-Module Posh-SSH -Scope CurrentUser` (or `AllUsers` if you have admin rights and want it available system-wide).*   **Administrator Privileges:** Required if you plan to use the Volume Shadow Copy Service (VSS) feature for backing up open/locked files, and potentially for some Post-Run System Actions (e.g., Shutdown, Restart, Hibernate).
+*   **Hyper-V Module:** Required if you plan to use the Hyper-V Snapshot Orchestration feature.
+On Windows Client OS, this is installed via "Turn Windows features on or off".
+On Windows Server, it's installed as a server role.
 *   **(WebDAV):** The WebDAV target provider uses built-in PowerShell cmdlets (`Invoke-WebRequest`) and does not require an additional external module for its core functionality.
 *   **Network/Remote Access:** For using Backup Targets, appropriate permissions and connectivity to the remote locations (e.g., UNC shares) are necessary for the user account running PoSh-Backup.
 For the Update Checking feature, internet access is required to fetch the remote version manifest.